Iowa principal critically injured in school shooting risked himself to protect students, police say

-PERRY, Iowa — (AP) — An Iowa principal critically injured in a school shooting put himself at extra risk by trying to protect students from the teenage gunman, state authorities said Friday.
+PERRY, Iowa — (AP) — An Iowa principal critically injured in a school shooting put himself in harm's way as he tried to protect students from a teenage shooter armed with a shotgun and a handgun, state authorities said Friday.

-Perry High School Principal Dan Marburger and other staffers and students were wounded in the Thursday morning shooting, that left one sixth-grade student dead.
+Perry High School Principal Dan Marburger and six other staffers and students were injured in the Thursday morning shooting that left one sixth-grader dead.
 The 17-year-old student who opened fire also died of an apparent self-inflicted gunshot.

+The state Department of Public Safety said Marburger, who is being treated in a Des Moines hospital, “acted selflessly and placed himself in harm’s way in an apparent effort to protect his students.”

-PERRY, Iowa (AP) — A day after a shooting sent bullets flying inside a small-town Iowa high school, leaving a sixth grader dead and five others wounded, the community of Perry is somber.
-Yellow crime tape still lined the campus that Perry High School shares with the town's middle school, flowers and stuffed toys had cropped up in mini memorials, and classes across the district were canceled Friday in favor of counseling.
+A day after the shooting, the small community of Perry was somber.
+Yellow crime tape still lined the campus that Perry High School shares with the town’s middle school, flowers and stuffed toys had cropped up in mini memorials, and classes across the district were canceled Friday in favor of counseling.

+Perry Superintendent Clark Wicks said the soonest classes will resume in the town will be next Friday.

+“This is an extremely painful and difficult time for our entire school community, and in our grief, we will take time to remember,” Wicks said.

-On Thursday, a 17-year-old student opened fire at the school just after 7:30 a.m., forcing people to hunker down in classrooms and offices shortly before classes were set to begin on the first day back after winter break.
+The shooting happened just after 7:30 a.m.
+Thursday when the student opened fire, forcing people to hunker down in classrooms and offices shortly before classes were set to begin on the first day back after winter break.

-The suspect, identified as Dylan Butler, died of what investigators believe was a self-inflicted gunshot wound, an Iowa Division of Criminal Investigation official said.
-An administrator, later identified by his alma mater as Perry High School Principal Dan Marburger, was among those wounded.
+The student killed was identified as 11-year-old Ahmir Jollif.
+An autopsy showed he had been shot three times.

+The news that seven students and staff suffered “wounds or injuries of varying degree” during the shooting was two more than authorities said Thursday afternoon at a news conference.
+It wasn’t immediately clear if all seven were shot, and spokespersons did not immediately respond to inquiries seeking clarity.
+Besides Marburger, two students remained hospitalized.

-In a Facebook post later that day, Marburger’s daughter said he was in “surgery all day, and is currently stable.”
+In a Facebook post Thursday night, the principal’s daughter said he was in “surgery all day, and is currently stable.”

 A law enforcement official briefed on the investigation said federal and state investigators were interviewing Butler’s friends and analyzing Butler’s social media profiles, including posts on TikTok and Reddit.
 However, authorities have provided no information about a possible motive in the shooting.